 The most frequent retort I hear when there’s push-back against a coach who does the mile run – either as conditioning or testing – is that what they’re really after is mental toughness.
 I have a two-fold reaction to this.

 First, let’s look at things in terms of using physical activity to make athletes more mentally tough.
 As a starting point, we should all understand the link between fatigue and mental toughness.
 Second, why can’t we do it while training the athletes in a way that is more appropriate to their sport?
-For example, doing a series of sprints is a better option for volleyball players than running a mile.
+For example, doing a series of short sprints is a better option for volleyball players than running a mile.

 Second, what kind of mental toughness are you really after?
 Mental strength is contextual.
 The kind that might be developed by the physical stuff relates to physical activity, but is that really what you need?
 I’d argue we as coaches should be more interested in the kind of mental toughness that relates to performing under pressure.
 For example, when you know the next serve is coming to you, or you need to get the kill at match point against you, or the team is struggling and everyone is frustrated.